Skillet Spatchcock Chicken With Pineapple

 Pour in a quarter of a pint (around 150ml) of water and then cover with foil.
 Again it helps to spin the grill from the flame when doing this.

-Whilst your chicken is cooking peel and remove the eyes from your pineapple.
+While your chicken is cooking, peel and remove the eyes from your pineapple.

 Cut in to quarters vertically and then remove the core, cut these quarters in half lengthways leaving 8 large pieces of pineapple.

 Mix together the soy and sesame oil and pour over the chicken allowing it to sit whilst the chicken finishes cooking.